 This is the process of a surgeon conducting the procedure, which breaks up the jaw bone in several places.
 Once this has been done, the patient will then be fitted with a custom device, allowing for a wider expansion of the upper palate.

-There are multiple treatments available to remedy crossbites, so if you are looking for an orthodontist in Solihull, be sure to get in contact with One Dental Clinic, for a professional, tailored service.
+There are multiple treatments available to remedy crossbites, so if you are looking for an orthodontist in Solihull, be sure to get in contact with Ascent Dental Care Solihull, for a professional, tailored service.